centrahq/api-documentation/pages/04.guides/07.pos-integration/docs.md

 }

 ```
-`id` - Allocation request Id
+`id` - Allocation request ID
 `action` - The action for the allocation request.
-Can be:
-- `create`
-- `update`
+Can be:`create`, `update`
-  `date` - The date for the allocation request
+`date` - The date for the allocation reques
-  `data.warehouseId` - The warehouse id for the warehouse that is accepting allocation req
+`data.warehouseId` - The id of the warehouse that is confirming allocation request
 `data.status` - The status of the warehouse operation.
-  Can be:
-- `allocated` - items are allocated from this warehouse, request is accepted
-- `timed-out` - items are reallocation, request still could be accepted
-- `sent` - request was sent, but products are allocated from another warehouse.
-If this warehouse will accept request, re-allocaiton will be done.
+Can be: `allocated` - items are allocated from this warehouse, request is confirmed, `timed-out` - items are re-allocated, request still can be confirmed (if the allocation flow has not yet reached the end), `sent` - request was sent, but products are allocated from another warehouse.
+If this warehouse will confirm the request, re-allocation will be done if there is sufficient stock at the moment of confirmation.

 `data.expirationDate` - Object, that contains date time for the allocation request expiration
 `data.order.id` - Selection id for the order in Centra
 `data.order.number` - Order number in Centra
-`data.lines[].lineId` - Order id for the order line in Centra
+`data.lines[].lineId` - Order line ID in Centra
 `data.lines[].quantity` - Order item quantity
-`data.lines[].stockItemId` - Order stock item id
+`data.lines[].stockItemId` - Order stock item ID

-###### Timeout
+##### Timeout

-Timeout events are emitted after a Direct, then confirm warehouse times out for an order, at the date specified in the [Create](#create) call.
-At this moment, allocated items will be released from the warehouse.
-After this time, request can be accepted if there is sufficient stock.
+Timeout events are emitted after a `Direct, then confirm warehouse` times out for an order (or part of the order), at the date specified in the [Create](#create) call.
+At this moment, allocated items will be released back to FTA (free to allocate) in this warehouse and allocation will move to the next warehouse in the rule that can fulfill the order demand (partially or fully).
+Timed out requests can still be accepted, if there is sufficient stock left in the warehouse, another warehouse has not yet confirmed the allocation and the entire flow has not reached the end.

 ```json
 {